wolakw/Restaurant_System/README.md

-# BikeService
+# RestaurantSystem

-Bike service project for object-oriented technologies
+Restaurant system for PwJJ
 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,